 This FLIR command Bi-ocular (see price) is specially designed for enhancing the fun of night hunting.
 If you are passionate about hunting in the dark, FLIR is the go-to brand.

-FLIR command bi-ocular offers 320 x 240 resolution which can be extended up to 640 x 480 by using the aux video jack which comes with this bi-ocular.
+The FLIR Command bi-ocular offers a standard resolution of 320 x 240, but it can be extended up to an impressive 640 x 480 by utilizing the auxiliary video jack, which is included with this bi-ocular model.

 The 30 Hz frame rate and up to 4x digital zoom are made to meet the needs of military personnel; hunters will get to experience the sophistication of military gadgetry with this bi-ocular.
 For further details, check here on Amazon FLIR command Bi-ocular.